-Wind turbines have become a familiar sight across Texas for a wide variety of reasons, including their consumer, economic development, and environmental benefits.
-As the map below shows, Texas’ holds incredible amounts of infinite wind energy.
+Wind turbines have become a familiar sight across our region for a wide variety of reasons, including their consumer, economic development, and environmental benefits.
+As the map below shows, our region holds incredible amounts of infinite wind energy.

 - Low Price and Price Stability: Technological advancement has made wind energy cost-competitive with other forms of generation.
 And, while the price of electricity from other sources can fluctuate due to variable fuel costs, the price of wind is fixed permanently so it provides a hedge against fuel price volatility.

 - Revitalization of Rural Economies: Wind energy can diversify the economies of rural communities, adding to the tax base and providing new income for farmers and ranchers.
-With more than $28 billion invested in 57 counties, wind investment is helping communities provide property tax relief to homeowners and businesses.
+Wind investments are helping communities provide property tax relief to homeowners and businesses.

 - Job Creation: Wind energy projects create new jobs ranging from meteorologists and surveyors to structural engineers, assembly workers, lawyers, bankers, and technicians.
 On a per megawatt basis, wind energy creates 30% more jobs than a coal plant and 66% more than a nuclear plant.
 With the growth of wind farms, Texas is also benefiting from a growth in wind component manufacturing and service industries associated with wind energy production.
 According to the Texas Governor’s Renewable Energy Industry Report, nearly 26,000 Texans today make their living connected to the wind energy industry.